fiee/croisee/README.rst

 * add setup.py
 * bind anonymous puzzles to one session to avoid puzzles being edited by several anonymous users at the same time
 * add sample `settings_local.py`
+* Esperanto locale is an automatical translation, I don’t speak Esperanto (but like the concept)

 Internal workflow (how it *should* work)